CLERGY APPRECIATION NIGHT- January 26, 2018

-The next meeting will be the December General Business Meeting.
+The next meeting will be the January Officers/Planning Meeting.
 This is, naturally, MANDATORY for all Chapter officers as well as all District Deputies.
-Grand Knights as well as council delegates and non-delegates are always expected to attend.
-The meeting will be held on Friday, December 15, 201
+Grand Knights as well as council delegates and non-delegates are always welcome to attend.
+The meeting will be held on Friday, January 12, 2018.

 It's time to register to take a daring dip into the chilly wate